selimslab/selimslab.github.io/_posts/2022-4-12-tech-history.md

 16: The first reprogrammable quantum computer

-19: The first-ever image of a supermassive black hole
+19: The first image of a supermassive black hole